Welcome to the Religious Studies Department at York High School!

 Year 7: Christianity, Islam & Sikhism

 Through the structure of the AQA GCSE, there is scope for pupils to develop their ability to construct well-argued, well-informed, balanced and structured written arguments, demonstrating their depth and breadth of understanding of the subject.
-Students are given opportunities to actively reflect, justify their own opinions and make meaning of relationships, the world and God.
+Students are given

 At the End of the course, two written exams of 1 hour and 45 minutes each are completed.
 Within these examinations, all eight units are assessed: